-With these easy microwave gluten-free mug cake recipes, you're just five minutes away from a fluffy dessert for one.
-With recipes for both chocolate mug cake and vanilla mug cake, you can customize your personal cake to your heart's content.
-Mix in sprinkles, peanut butter, or nutella, and top with whipped cream, fresh fruit, or ice cream!
+With this easy microwave gluten-free vanilla mug cake recipe, you're just five minutes away from a fluffy dessert for one.
+With this gluten-free vanilla mug cake, you personal cake the toppings to your heart's content.
+Mix in sprinkles or cookie dough and top with whipped cream, fresh fruit, or ice cream!

 This post is sponsored by Andronico's Community Markets, a year-long partner of Snixy Kitchen, but the opinions are all my own.